How to Pass the CAT4 Test

-The CAT4 (Cognitive Abilities Test) is used by 50% of secondary schools in the UK and Ireland, and many primary schools.
+The CAT4 (Cognitive Abilities Test), developed by GL Assessment, is used by 50% of secondary schools in the UK and Ireland, and many primary schools.

-The schools use the CAT4 test to understand the abilities of students aged from six to 17 years old, so that teachers can support them and help them develop.
+The schools use the CAT4 test to understand the abilities and academic potential of students aged from six to 17 years old, so that teachers can support them and help them develop.

 - What the student’s academic abilities are now